tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Poisoned Silk

-Your first hit with a melee or ranged weapon attack each battle deals +1d8 poison damage (champion: +2d8; epic: +3d8).
+Your first hit with a melee or ranged weapon attack each battle deals +1d8 poison damage, +2d8 at champion tier, and +3d8 at epic tier.
 However, if your first attack in the battle is a miss, you also take poison damage equal to your level.

 **Quirk:** Craves rare spices.